rodhfr/rss/README.md

 wget https://raw.githubusercontent.com/rodhfr/rss/refs/heads/main/podcasts.opml # Change to your git username and repository`
 ```

-#### PocketCasts
+### PocketCasts
 [Import OPML](https://play.pocketcasts.com/settings/import-export)

 Known issue: Some of the RSS feeds doesn't import.
-I believe this is a aggregator side issue with parsing OPML.
+I believe this is an aggregator side issue with parsing OPML.

 ## TODO